chrisnoonan98675/site/xl-deploy/how-to/synchronize-plugins-with-a-satellite-server.markdown

 - Satellite
 tags:
 - plugin
+- extension
+- hotfix
 - remoting
 - satellite
 since:
 - 5.0.0
 ---

-If you add, remove, or update an XL Deploy plugin, you must synchronize XL Deploy with satellite servers before performing a deployment.
+If you add, remove, or update an XL Deploy plugin or extension, you must synchronize XL Deploy with satellite servers before performing a deployment.

+What exactly will be synchronised?

+* Plugins and other files in the `plugins` folder
+* Extensions and other files in the `ext` folder
+* Hotfixes and other files in the `hotfix/plugins` folder

+When determining the difference between the satellite and the XL Deploy server, name changes and content change are also taken into consideration.
+When a change is detected, the entire folder will be re-uploaded.

 To synchronize a satellite server: